carlosresu/pids-drg-claims/walkthrough.md

+# pids-drg-claims

-# pids-drg-claims — End-to-End Walkthrough (Beginner-Friendly)
+# End-to-End Walkthrough

 This guide consolidates everything you need to **stand up the VM**, **prepare partials**, **run the cleaning pipeline**, **perform DRG grouping**, and **run checks** for the repository **pids-drg-claims** (shadow-billing branch).
 It mirrors the flow you outlined and matches the level of beginner-friendliness used in your other repos.